bibbox/bibbox-documentation/docs/installation-source.md

 ### Software

 * The install scripts are tested with the UBUNTU 16.04.3 desktop version
-* Make a user v password vendetta, or replace this by an root user of your choice
+* Make a user `v` password `vendetta`, or replace this by a root user of your choice
 * Download and install Git -> <https://git-scm.com/>
 * Download and install openssh -> <https://help.ubuntu.com/lts/serverguide/openssh-server.html.en>

 # Installation

 You have to specify a domain bibbox will be accessible in the installation script.
-THis can be either a local domain, or a fully qualified domain name (FQDN).
-In case of a FQDN make sure that the BIBBOX machine has wildcard domain enabled. i.e. also subdomains can be reached.
+This can be either a local domain, or a fully qualified domain name (FQDN).
+In case of a FQDN make sure that the DNS/proxy has wildcard domains enabled, i.e. also subdomains can be reached.

 `sudo git clone https://github.com/bibbox/kit-eb3kit.git /opt/bibbox-install`